mariatesttalvik/monitoring/docs/materials/lectures/Elasticsearch/Part6_Performance_Tuning.md

 - Performance testing tools
 - Community forums

 Remember: Performance tuning is iterative.
-Start with basics and improve gradually.
+Start with the basics and improve gradually.